kewlrus/hitler-sort/readme.md

 Keep in mind that this is pseudocode, and is just an example.
 We strongly encourage you to code a different approach.

 ```
-FUNCTION stalinSort(A : list OF sortable items)
+FUNCTION hitlerSort(A : list OF sortable items)
     n := length(A)
     bigger := 0
     B SET empty list